smu-cs-3353/22s-pa02-amogus/README.md

 ### Introsort

-This sorting algorithm is a hybrid sorting algorithm, consisting of Insertion Sort, Heapsort, and Partitioning from Quicksort, where, instead of going through the entire array, the algorithm recursively calls itself for each half.
+This sorting algorithm is a hybrid sorting algorithm, consisting of <b>Insertion Sort</b>, <b>Heapsort</b>, and Partitioning from <b>Randomized Quicksort</b>, where, instead of going through the entire array, the algorithm recursively calls itself for each half.
-When the size is 16 of less, Insertion Sort is called because, as will be discussed, Insertion Sort works well with small-sized arrays.
-When the depth, which is defined as two times the log of the size of the array, is zero, Heapsort is called.
-Otherwise, Quicksort is called.
+When the size is 16 of less, <b>Insertion Sort</b> is called because, as will be discussed, it works well with small-sized arrays.
+When the depth, which is defined as two times the log of the size of the array, is zero, <b>Heapsort</b> is called.
+Otherwise, <b>Randomized Quicksort</b> is called.
 This is to maintain the quickest, or best time complexity, runtime at all times.
 Further analysis of this algorithm can be found in the [analysis section](#algorithm-analysis).

 #### Introsort Time Complexity